-French food is good and Perpignan have some you shouldn´t miss out
+French food is great and Perpignan have some chairs you shouldn´t miss out

-PERPIGNAN, FRANCE: “We serve the best food and wine”, a woman said as I arrived Deep South of France, in the Catalan territory between the sea and some mighty mountains.
+PERPIGNAN, FRANCE: “We serve the best food and wine”, a woman said as I arrived Deep South of France.
+If fact, in the Catalan territory between the sea and some mighty mountains.
 In the most Spanish city in France.

-After three-days visit I must admit the city of Perpignan belongs to the sunny side of Europe and the old part is authentic and picturesque.
+After three-days visit I understand the city of Perpignan belongs to the sunny side of Europe.
+And the old part is authentic and picturesque.
 But I don´t really agree with the famous Spanish artist Salvador Dali once described the train station as being “Centre of the Universe”.
 Dali wasn´t correct, not then and not now – the station isn´t even the centre of Perpignan.

 Catalonia.
 People of Perpignan say they are living in French Catalonia.
 It´s just 20km away from the border of Catalonia and Spain and its identity is mixed of both countries – well, mostly French.
 During the Spanish protesting rally in 2017, 10,000 people in Perpignan demonstrated to separate Catalonia from Spain, and still the red- and yellow-striped Catalan flags are many places along with the words “Pays Catalan” – or Catalan land.